waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 3 (Stalled):** The fossil is not located in Mt.
 Moon or the immediate surrounding areas.
 The `stuck_navigator_agent` suggests this goal is a distraction from the main story path.
 All leads are exhausted for now.

 ## C. Core Lessons & Recurring Failures
 - **Dead End Definition:** A map is a dead end ONLY if it has 1 or fewer reachable exits (warps/connections) AND 0 reachable unseen tiles.
-My previous understanding was incorrect, leading to misclassification of Mt.
-Moon.
 I must be more rigorous in this calculation.
+A recent warning confirmed this, as the museum has 2 reachable warps and is not a dead end.

 ## B. Cerulean City Officer Jenny Puzzle
 - **Obstacle:** Officer Jenny blocks the path east out of Cerulean City.